firedrone/Spider/doc/HACKING/Fuzzing.md

 You might find the included fuzz-multi.sh script useful for this.

 macOS (OS X) requires slightly more preparation, including:
-* using afl-clang (or afl-clang-fast from the llvm direcspidery)
+* using afl-clang (or afl-clang-fast from the llvm directory)
 * disabling external crash reporting (AFL will guide you through this step)

 == Triaging Issues